pybricks/pybricks-projects/remix/birthday-cake-cutter/index.md

 Control the Birthday Cake Cutter by the Powered-Up Remote as follows:

-- Switch between two modes Cutting Mode:
+- Switch between two modes:
   - Left Red Button: Driving Mode (center button of Hub will turn green)
   - Right Red Button: Cake-Cutting Mode (center button of Hub will turn red)